pitastrudl/wekanwiki/GDPR.md

 ### Hardware

+#### x64

+##### Current

+At least hardware capable of running current version of Qubes.
+Keep multiple encrypted offline backups, preferably on write-only media.
+Otherwise some ransomware will just encrypt all your files and demand that you give money, bitcoins, etc to get your files back.

+##### Future

 [Rowhammer](https://en.wikipedia.org/wiki/Row_hammer) protection, see [LWN article](https://lwn.net/Articles/704920/), [SN576](https://twit.tv/shows/security-now/episodes/576), [SN583](https://twit.tv/shows/security-now/episodes/583).
 Without it, just browsing Internet with Javascript enabled makes it possible to [exploit using Javascript on webpage](https://github.com/IAIK/rowhammerjs) through all layers of virtualization protections and install malware to firmware like UEFI/Graphics card card/harddrive/SD card etc, so it is not possible get clean computer by just securely erasing harddrive.
 Currently Google Cloud kills immediately VMs that try to use Rowhammer serverside code.
 This is needed for all devices in use.

 [Qubes 4.x certified hardware](https://www.qubes-os.org/news/2016/07/21/new-hw-certification-for-q4/) when it becomes available.

-It's not wise to spend money on broken insecure hardware before these come available.
-Just keep using your current hardware and keep multiple encrypted offline backups, preferably on write-only media.
-Otherwise some ransomware will just encrypt all your files and demand that you give money, bitcoins, etc to get your files back.